diegodocs/dapr-keda-go/docs/setup-infra.md

 kubectl get pods -n keda-system
 ```

-## 4. Setup Transport Layer with Dapr and Keda
+## 4. Setup Transport Layer with DAPR and KEDA

 In this project, we have 3 different options to configure the transport layer (choose one):